xpavlic4/book-extracts/sports/golf/golfstateofmind.com.md

 ## mental skills
 * the ability to focus and concentrate
-* stay commited to your shot once you decided
+* stay committed to your shot once you decided
 * stay in present

 ## visualization